sandpiper-toolchain/sandplover/docs/source/guides/examples/plot/show_plan.rst

         Subject guide on Planform operations and classes

     :doc:`/guides/subject_guides/visualization`
-        Subject guide on visualization in DeltaMetrics
+        Subject guide on visualization in sandplover